Updated: January 24, 2024 - 9 min read

 Join Product School's private Slack community and network with over 100,000 PMs.Join Now

-Known as the MoSCoW Prioritization Technique or MoSCoW Analysis, MoSCoW is a method commonly used in Agile PM to understand what’s important and what’s not.
+Known as the MoSCoW Prioritization Technique or MoSCoW Analysis, MoSCoW is a method used to easily categorize what’s important and what’s not.

 It’s a particularly useful tool for communicating to stakeholders what you’re working on and why.